 - Refrigerate until it's time to eat.

 These Are the Fresh Ingredients I Like Best

-- Freshly-Minced Garlic: If you have fresh garlic available, that's the best.
+- Freshly-Minced garlic: If you have fresh garlic available, that's the best.
 I don't always have fresh garlic, so I keep a McCormick Garlic Sea Salt Grinder handy.
-I use it just about every meal and really like it.
+I use it for just about every meal and really like it.